feedokig/quizzy/README.md

-# Quizzy 🎯
+**# Quizzy 🎯

 **Quizzy** is a real-time, multiplayer quiz platform inspired by Kahoot, built using the **MERN stack** (MongoDB, Express, React, Node.js) and **Socket.IO**.
-It allows users to create and host live quizzes with interactive gameplay features like power-ups, scoring systems, and real-time updates.
+It allows users to create and host live quizzes with interactive gameplay features like power-ups, scoring systems and real-time updates.

 ---